 Emily Dickinson did not provide titles to her 1,775 poems.
-When referring to a Dickinson poem, it has become customary to use the first line of the poem, capitalizing and/or punctuating only as Dickinson did.
+When titling a Dickinson poem, I follow the MLA styling guide and use the first line of the poem, capitalizing and punctuating only as Dickinson did.

 Introduction: The Dickinson Dash —

 The speaker in Emily Dickinson's "The Soul selects her own Society" enjoys living a nearly monastic life of privacy and dedication to a divine goal.
 In this poem, the speaker muses on the beauty and sanctity of living such a quiet life.

 This poem displays in three quatrains, featuring the innovative form that Dickinson readers might likely expect from this reclusive poet.
 The piece is generously sprinkled with her signature dash — 17 of them in a mere 12 lines.

 Also there are three lines that contain two dashes while one line professes a whopping three of those Dickinsonian favored punctuation marks.